• Skip to main content

 Of course, with notable clients come notable alumni.
 Well-known whisky writer Blair Bowman, for example, said of his experience, “I thought I knew a lot about whisky, but I can honestly say that I was astonished by how much I learned. “

-The Edinburgh Whisky Academy also works with a number of Approved Course Providers who are based in training centres around the world.
+The Edinburgh Whisky Academy also works with a number of Approved Course Providers which are based in training centres around the world.
 These range from Scotland, other European centres, the Far East and the United States.

 Each one meets the required Edinburgh Whisky Academy and SQA standards.